oracle/truffleruby/doc/user/compatibility.md

 * Java interop

 Running TruffleRuby in the native configuration is mostly the same as running on the JVM.
 There are differences in resource management, as both VMs use different garbage collectors.
 But, functionality-wise, they are essentially on par with one another.
 The big difference is support for Java interop, which currently relies on reflection.
-TruffleRuby's implementation of Java interop does not work with the SVM's limited support for runtime reflection.
+TruffleRuby's implementation of Java interop does not work with the GraalVM Native Image Generator's limited support for runtime reflection.

 ## Spec Completeness